zbm-dev/zfsbootmenu/README.md

  * [fzf](https://github.com/junegunn/fzf)
  * [kexec-tools](https://github.com/horms/kexec-tools)
  * Linux Kernel
- * ZFS on Linux (currently 0.8.2 built on Void Linux).
+ * ZFS on Linux (currently 0.8.3 built on Void Linux).

 Binary releases for x86_64 and ppc64le are built on Void Linux hosts.
+ZFSBootMenu has been successfully tested up to ZFS on Linux 0.8.3 and Dracut 49.

 # System prereqs